-Add a pot of this allium to your window ledge -- though you might be surprised at what you harvest and how quickly!
+Add a pot of this allium to your window ledge or in your outdoor garden.

 Let's start by saying this: You can grow garlic indoors, but you won't get a head of garlic as you would when you plant cloves in the garden.
-What you'll get will be garlic sprouts or greens, the green tops of a bulb (much like what happens when a bulb sprouts on your kitchen counter).
+What you'll get will be garlic sprouts or greens, which are the green tops of a bulb (much like what happens when a bulb sprouts on your kitchen counter).
 These greens are not the same as green garlic, which is early spring garlic or immature garlic bulbs and their edible green stalks.
-They are still quite delicious and can be used as seasoning or garnish.
-Their flavor is lighter and gentler than that of fresh garlic.
+They are still quite delicious and can be used as a seasoning or garnish, though—you'll find their flavor is lighter and gentler than that of fresh garlic.